dreikanter/ruby-bookmarks/README.md

 - [Dash](http://kapeli.com/dash) — an API Documentation Browser and Code Snippet Manager.
 Dash stores snippets of code and instantly searches offline documentation sets for 150+ APIs, including Ruby core libraries, and Ruby on Rails.
 - [Zeal](http://zealdocs.org/) – Dash alternative for Linux & Windows.

-**Other tools**
+**Application and Web Servers**

+- [Unicorn](http://unicorn.bogomips.org) – Rack HTTP server for fast clients and Unix.
+- [Phusion Passenger](https://phusionpassenger.com) — a fast and robust web server and application server for Ruby, Python and Node.js.
+- [Thin](http://code.macournoyer.com/thin/) – A very fast & simple Ruby web server.
 - [Pow!](http://pow.cx) — a zero-config Rack server for Mac OS X.
     - [Powder](https://github.com/Rodreegez/powder) — user-friendly CLI wraper for Pow.
     - [Powify](https://github.com/sethvargo/powify) — a management tool for Pow by 37 signals.
 It allows you to easily install, update, and manage pow and pow applications seamlessly.

+**Other tools**

 - [Pry](https://github.com/pry/pry) — an IRB alternative and runtime developer console.
 - [Reek](https://github.com/troessner/reek) — code smell detection for Ruby.
 - [Foreman](https://github.com/ddollar/foreman) — manage Procfile-based applications.
-- [httpie](https://github.com/jakubroztocil/httpie) — extremely handy  command line HTTP client, a user-friendly cURL replacement.
 - [Rubular](http://rubular.com) — a Ruby-based regular expression editor.
 It's a handy way to test regular expressions as you write them.
+- [httpie](https://github.com/jakubroztocil/httpie) — extremely handy  command line HTTP client, a user-friendly cURL replacement.
 - [ngrok](https://ngrok.com) — introspected tunnels to localhost. ngrok creates a tunnel from the public internet (http://subdomain.ngrok.com) to a port on your local machine.
 You can give this URL to anyone to allow them to try out a web site you're developing without doing any deployment.

 ## Quizes, tests, exams